Rent-A-Girlfriend

+The series follows a young college student living in Tokyo who decides to rent a girlfriend following a sudden and painful breakup with his ex-girlfriend.
+After a while, he legitimately falls in love with his rental girlfriend and is determined to turn their fake relationship into a real one.

 An anime television series adaptation produced by TMS Entertainment, aired from July to September 2020 on MBS's Super Animeism block.
 A second season aired from July to September 2022.
-A third season is set to premiere in July 2023.
+A third season aired from July to September 2023.
+A fourth season aired from in July to September 2025.
+A fifth season is set to premiere in 2026.
 A live-action television drama adaptation also aired from July to September 2022.

+By September 2025, the manga had over 14 million copies in circulation.

 Plot

 Kazuya Kinoshita is dumped by his girlfriend Mami Nanami after dating for a month.
-He decides to use an online dating app to rent a girlfriend named Chizuru Mizuhara, a beautiful girl.
+He decides to rent a beautiful girlfriend named Chizuru Mizuhara.
 However, because he thinks she was inauthentic, he gives her a low rating.
-When Chizuru berates him for that during their next meeting, he realizes she is meaner than he expected.
+When Chizuru berates him for that during their next outing, he realizes she is more intense than he expected.
 Just then, Kazuya learns that his grandmother has been hospitalized following a collapse.
-Chizuru comes along and his grandmother is smitten with how great she is.
+Chizuru comes along and his grandmother is smitten by how great she is.
 Kazuya continues renting Chizuru in order to keep up appearances with his family and friends, but things get complicated when they discover they are next-door apartment neighbors and attend the same college.
-Later, other girls from the rental girlfriend business also join in.
+Later, other girls from the rental girlfriend business also join in, along with Kazuya's ex-girlfriend, who seems intent on ending this fake relationship.
+However, as Kazuya falls in love with Chizuru, he becomes determined to do whatever he can to make their rental relationship into a real one.